BridgePal Scoring System

 We have recently (in 2016-2017) purchased a number of Alcatel Pixi 4 4" phones, running android 6.0, from various sources at prices ranging from 20 to 35 pounds per phone.
 These have proved excellent for the application, and a number of clubs using BridgePal have also purchased this model.

 A PC running Windows is required to host the scoring program and interface to the scoring units via wifi.
-Any version of Windows from XP (Service Pack 3) onwards is suitable.
+Any version of Windows from XP (Service Pack 3 and Internet explorer 8) onwards is suitable.
 The hardware requirements are minimal, and even the cheapest new windows laptops are adequate for the task.
 Alternatively, rather than purchasing a new PC or tablet, it may be possible to use an old second hand laptop which is no longer considered to have adequate capacity or performance for other use.